Funding Sources

 The Crusader Internship Fund is available through a number of specific funding sources.

-The Holy Cross Alumni Association conveys the invitation from the College to all alumni to join with all other segments of the Holy Cross Community to accomplish the College’s Mission to educate students to become leaders and contributors to our society in their business, professional and civil lives reflecting high intellectual and ethical standards.
-In 2006 the Alumni Association partnered with Holy Cross Regional Clubs from Boston, Cape Cod, and Worcester, Hartford, CT, Warwick, RI, and Washington, DC to establish funded summer fellowships for Holy Cross undergraduates who call these areas home.
+The Holy Cross Alumni Association (HCAA) conveys the invitation from the College to all alumni to join with all other segments of the Holy Cross Community to accomplish the College’s Mission to educate students to become leaders and contributors to our society in their business, professional and civil lives reflecting high intellectual and ethical standards.
+The HCAA partners with Holy Cross Regional Clubs from Boston, Cape Cod, and Greater Hartford to provide summer internship funding for employers in those areas and/or Holy Cross students who call those areas home.

 Bob and Mickey Atchinson P’05, ‘07, saw firsthand the benefits of internship experience through their son’s experience.
-In 2007 they established a fund to provide financial support for up to 5 students completing internships at non-profit agencies.
+In 2007 they established a fund to provide financial support for students completing internships at non-profit agencies.

 Judy P91 and Jim Beale ‘65, P91 established a fund to support Holy Cross students who secure otherwise unpaid internships at non profit organizations that are ideally aligned with social justice causes.